WNBA All-Star Chiney Ogwumike Has Media Game

-Given her proficiency as both on the court and on camera, Chiney figures to have many more such days as she continues to advance in each of her careers.
-And after handling another hectic schedule with aplomb during NBA All-Star Weekend in Chicago—where she appeared on air for ESPN and at various events and brand activations around town—Chiney has shown that she's more than capable of shouldering the workload that her path demands.
+Given her proficiency both on the court and on camera, Chiney figures to have many more such days as she continues to advance in each of her careers.
+And after handling another hectic schedule with aplomb during NBA All-Star Weekend in Chicago—where she appeared on air for ESPN, and at various events and brand activations around town—Chiney has shown that she's more than capable of shouldering the workload that her path demands.

 In some respects, Chiney began on her dual track the day she officially turned pro.